 Stock-based compensation represents the cost related to stock-based awards granted to employees.
 We measure stock-based compensation costs at the grant date, based on the estimated fair value of the award and recognize the cost (net of estimated forfeitures) over the vesting period.
 Forfeitures are estimated on the date of grant and revised if actual or expected forfeiture activity differs materially from the original estimates.
 We estimate the fair value of stock options using a Black-Scholes valuation model.
 The cost is recorded in the consolidated statements of operations based on the employees' respective function.
 The fair value of common stock was determined based upon the sale of common stock to third parties pursuant to the offering which commenced in 2019, which offering continued through January 2022.
+Commencing in September 2023, we used the average trading price of the common stock as the fair value of the underlying common stock.

 The risk-free interest rate assumption is determined using the yield currently available on U.S. Treasury zero-coupon issues with a remaining term commensurate with the expected term of the award.
 Management has estimated expected volatility based on similar comparable industry sector averages.
 Expected life of the option represents the period of time options are expected to be outstanding.
-The estimate for dividend yield is 0% because the Company has not historically paid and does not intend to pay a dividend on its common stock in the foreseeable future.
+The estimate for dividend yield is 0% because we have not historically paid and does not intend to pay a dividend on its common stock in the foreseeable future.